Google Voice: Technical Operations

+Google voice launched in 2009 as a PSTN relay service and became a full VoIP service in 2018 with WebRTC, replacing XMPP signaling used with Google Talk and OBihai using analog telephone adapters.
+A 2024 patent lawsuit highlighted a split-channel approach for pre-call data and voice efficiency.

 Limitations

 No emergency calling

 Google Voice refers to itself as an "enhanced call management application" and as such "is not capable of placing or receiving emergency services calls."
 Attempting to dial 911 in the U.S. indicates that the number is not valid.

 Limited international texting service

-Google Voice supports sending text messages to phone numbers in the U.S. and Canada, but users can receive text messages from anywhere in the world.
+Google Voice supports sending text messages to telephone numbers in the U.S. and Canada, but users can receive text messages from anywhere in the world.

 VoIP services

 Google Voice permits Voice Over IP (VoIP) as a beta from both the web and Android clients.
 It formerly supported XMPP signaling but no longer does.
 However, it has been reported that at one time some users could receive calls with their Google Voice accounts via the Session Initiation Protocol (SIP).

 Third-party devices

 Hardware manufacturers such as Obihai Technology have created devices that enable the home user to use conventional wired telephone(s) to place and receive calls over their broadband connection through Google Voice, as well as other service providers.

 Google Voice terminated support for some XMPP services in May 2014, disrupting service for 3rd party apps.
 Affected vendors included Talkatone, GrooveIP and Obihai.
 Obihai initially recommended its users to switch to rival providers but returned with official Google Voice support for its hardware analog telephone adapters on September 11, 2014.

 Software manufacturers offer applications, such as PCPhoneSoft.com's "GVJack" App that converts magicJack dongles to use Google Voice.
 The GVJackApp for magicJack and the GVMate Phone Adapter are signalling independent and continued to work (using Google Hangouts) after support for XMPP was terminated.